 - Non-exempt property value – properties you cannot protect under bankruptcy exemption.

 Call our Bankruptcy Attorney Now!Filing for a bankruptcy petition can give you various benefits, as mentioned above.
 While the act of filing does not necessitate a lawyer, it is still highly advised to hire one.
 Bankruptcy laws are often complicated; thus, it takes an experienced bankruptcy attorney to achieve positive results.At Michael D. O’Brien & Associates, P.C., we offer excellent legal services with quick solutions while remaining affordable.
 In Portland, two out of three nationally-certified consumer bankruptcy lawyers are on our team.
 Aside from bankruptcy, we also handle debt alternatives and estate planning concerns.
-If you are currently in a dilemma because of your debts, get help by requesting a free consultation now!
+If you are currently in a dilemma because of your debts, get help by requesting a free case evaluation now!

 Cramdowns in Chapter 13 Bankruptcy: The Basics